sholladay/dotfiles/README.md

+# dotfiles

+> Set up your computer to be awesome

 Dotfiles enhance your computing experience, mostly by configuring the tools you already use.

 These particular dotfiles were designed by [Seth Holladay](https://github.com/sholladay "dotfiles author, sholladay").
 Installing them on your machine will give you a consistent, friendly environment to work with, particularly on the command line.

 ## Directories

- - `common` contains dotfiles that don't have any important cross-platform differences.
+ - `common` contains files that don't have any important cross-platform differences.
- - `ubuntu`, `centos`, and `macos` contain dotfiles that are tuned for use on those platforms, respectively.
+ - `ubuntu`, `centos`, and `macos` contain files that are tuned for use on those platforms, respectively.

 ## Install